SEO in the AI Era

 • Commercial - The user is in the comparison stage and looking for additional information to help make a decision

-• Navigational - The user knows what they are looking for, but need help finding it
+• Navigational - The user knows what they are looking for but need help finding it

-• Transactional - The user is ready to complete a purchase or reach out
+• Transactional - The user is ready to complete a purchase or reach out for your services

 Structure Content for AI-Readability + Clarity

-• Ensure you are writing at your audiences’ reading level.
+• Ensure you are writing at your audience’s reading level.
 This is not to insult anyone’s intelligence, but online reading levels are generally lower than IRL reading levels.
 Here is a free tool that can help you assess the reading level of your content.

+While AI is continuing to evolve and we are developing a better understanding of how it operates, one thing remains for certain - you should write your content for your target audience and not just deliver content for the sake of it.
+AI is rewarding websites that keep this in mind and that is certainly something we can get behind.
 As with any marketing tactic, it is important to measure your performance and assess how your efforts are performing for you.
 We strive to keep our clients updated on what they can be doing to stay ahead of the curve.
 If you would like support updating your SEO strategy, feel free to reach out.

 Next